-I was mesmerized the first time I saw it up close, stunned with its awe inspiring beauty.
+It’s well worth the travel into Zamboanga del Norte’s Situbo Falls in the municipality of Tampilisan.
+The waterfall’s beauty is mesmerizing when I first saw it.
 But the foreboding dark clouds above were jealous that I had to take one last glimpse at it and walked away.
 If it didn’t started to rain, I would have just sat on a flat rock and stared at it for hours on end.

 I first saw a photo of Situbo Falls in Tampilisan, Zamboanga del Norte a few months ago while researching online about places in that province and I wasn’t so much impressed.
 But while spending a few days in Ipil in Zamboanga Sibugay for a magazine assignment, the proximity of the municipality to where I was, just a 15 minute jeepney/bus ride, was so irresistible.

 The dirt road was rather smooth, wide and winding, unexpected in a rather remote municipality.
 The motorcycle driver was chatty while deftly handling his vehicle as it passed some rocky portions and a few puddles.
-It was a good thing that I passed by the tourism office which assisted me and gave me a driver.
+On hindsight, it was a good thing that I passed by the tourism office which assisted me and gave me a driver.

-After about an hour, we stopped at where the road has narrowed into a descending path more apt for a farmer and his carabao to pass.
+After about an hour.
+We stopped where the road has narrowed, descending a path more apt for a farmer and his carabao to pass.
 The path then opened up to a grassy area and continues to narrow again, steeply in some sections.
-As we headed down, ten minutes, the sound of thundering water can be heard.
+We can hear the sound of thundering water as we went down the path.

 The sight of the river made me all excited!
-The cascading flow was already louder and a few more meters of hiking upstream just revealed a glorious sight: Situbo Falls in its full glory!
+The cascading flow was getting louder at each step I made.
+Louder and a few more meters of hiking upstream just revealed a glorious sight: Situbo Falls in its full glory!
 I was wide eyed at its massiveness.
 I was speechless with its breadth.
 And I was mesmerized with its two tier curtain of water.

 GETTING THERE: From the town of Tampilisan, hire a habal-habal motorcycle to the waterfalls